 Brightness is good, but reliable brightness is better.
 A bike light with 600 lumens and excellent battery life may be a better buy than a light with 1,000 lumens and low battery life.
 Of course, this all depends on your riding preferences.

 Front Lights vs. Rear Lights

 While front lights need to be bright enough to light up the world in front of you, rear lights are mostly a safety mechanism that improves your ability to be seen.
 Most front lights are significantly brighter than their red-light-emitting rear counterparts.
 Front lights typically mount to the handlebars or front stem, while rear lights mount to the seat post or rear frame.

 We recommend picking up both a front and a rear light, though your needs may vary based on your riding preferences.
 On this list, the Cygolight Streak Front and Rear Set is a great pair of bike lights.

 Road riding generally involves straight lines and few obstacles.
 For this kind of riding, we recommend a front bike light with a narrow beam that directs its full brightness straight ahead.

-On this list, the Garmin Varia is an excellent road riding light.
+On this list, the Garmin Varia is an excellent road-riding light.
 Road cyclists that will be sharing the road should also have a bright rear light with plenty of battery life for long rides.

 Mountain bikers need to be able to see obstacles long before they reach them.
 Unlike most road cycling, mountain biking involves sharp turns and lots of major obstacles.

 In order to best light the path in front of you while mountain biking, seek out a light that casts a wide and bright beam.
-On this list, the Magicshine Monteer 8000s is the ideal mountain biking headlight.

 Side visibility can be an important factor to consider, and some lights rate higher in this category than others.
 When riding through busy streets, improved side visibility can help prevent accidents before they happen.